 The Religious Diversity in Minnesota Initiative brings together scholars specialized in a range of religious traditions with Minnesota’s communities and professional organizations to help Minnesotans navigate challenges, promote greater religious literacy, foster nuanced and informed public conversation about and across religious difference, and provide publicly accessible web-based and local resources to support that effort.
 Rather than keep the rich knowledge and wealth of research within the confines of the academy, this project seeks to promote collaborations with community partners to help Minnesota communities access and leverage scholarly resources for public good.

 The 2016 election has confirmed it anew: Minnesota is no outlier to the divisions in America.
 In November of 2016, the first Somali Muslim woman, Ilhan Omar, who now the first Somali, first refugee, and one of the first two Mulsim women to serve in Congress, was elected to serve in the Minnesota State Legislature.
 Her landslide election, in the overwhelmingly democratic neighborhood, happened at the same moment as Donald Trump was elected to the presidency.
 Just two days before their victories, Trump spoke to a large crowd at the MSP airport, saying: “Here in Minnesota, you’ve seen firsthand the problems caused with faulty refugee vetting, with large numbers of Somali refugees coming into your state…without your support…with some of them…joining ISIS and spreading their extremist views all over our country….”
 These sentiments, which found enthusiastic supporters among some in the state, reveal the wide-range of perspectives about immigrants in Minnesota.
-Like Americans generally, Minnesotans find themselves neighbors—even next door neighbors —with people they not only don’t know, but feel they can never understand.
+Like Americans generally, Minnesotans find themselves neighbors with people they not only don’t know, but feel they can never understand.
 The divides are racial, ethnic, economic, generational and geographical in nature, but they are increasingly and crucially religious.
 Talk of registering Muslim neighbors simply because of their religion has found disturbing traction in the mainstream of public discourse.
 By turns, Evangelical Christians of a wide array of political, social, and theological positions are lumped together as though they think and act as a single entity.
-The particular circumstances, histories, and nuances in perspective that shape Minnesota's diverse communities are often lost in a sea of generalization.
+The particular circumstances, histories, and nuanced perspectives that shape Minnesota's diverse communities are often lost in a sea of generalization.